Search Engine Optimization

 Step 3.
 Buys product or service

-NOPE.
-That’s what you WANT to believe…
+Unfortunately, that’s what you WANT to believe… You are wrong.

-Here is what happens, in real life:
+Here is what does happen, in real life:

 Step 1.
 Prospective client sees listing or ad

 Step 2.
 “Oh yeah!
 I need that.
 Let me google that real quick.”

 Step 3.
 Oh $h@%.
 These guys have a bad reputation, and their website doesn’t work on mobile.
 Let’s check out this other guy.